chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/index.markdown

 {% capture whats_the_point %}

 * This blue box shows page highlights.
-* Learn Web-UI - a basic knowledge of the Dart language is useful.
+* Learn Web UI - a basic knowledge of the Dart language is useful.
 * You'll need the Dart Editor to work through this tutorial, (but it's not mandatory for Web UI).
 * This tutorial is a port of the AngularJS Phone Catalog tutorial.